Do YOU Need a Universal Studios Japan Express Pass?

 I checked back in again at 3.30 Japanese time and the Flying Dinosaur was at 120 minutes, Mario Kart was at 150, Flight of the Hippogriff was at 90 and Yoshi’s Adventure was 65 minutes.
 That sounds less fun…

 Doing this was the deciding factor for me.
-Even though I’m going solo, I’m definitely going to get a pass as I’m there on a Sunday and a Monday so crowds will be bigger and while the morning queues were fine, the afternoon ones are not so good.
-If they cut the Single Rider Lines I’ll regret not spending the money.
-I’m also not sure about the early morning run to Super Nintendo World™.
+Even though I was going solo and had a 1.5-Day pass, I used an Express Pass too.
+I was going on a Sunday and a Monday so crowds were looking bigger and while the morning queues were fine, the afternoon ones were not so good.

-So, there are all the things I think you need to consider when deciding if a USJ Express Pass is going to be worth it for you.
+So, those are all the things I think you need to consider when deciding if a USJ Express Pass is going to be worth it for you.

 Have you joined our Japlanease Facebook Group yet?
 It’s the perfect place to ask questions and get answers from me, and other Japan fans and travelers.
 Join it here.